sav-che/TL-2/Authors/Jennings, Otto Emery {std. Jenn.}.md

-> [!cite] BHL link: this entry starts at [page 438](https://www.biodiversitylibrary.org/item/103253#page/464/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 438](https://www.biodiversitylibrary.org/page/33068680) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Jennings, Otto Emery (1877-1964), American botanist; B.S.
 Agric.
 Ohio State Univ.
 1903; Dr. phil.
 Univ.
 Pittsburgh 1911; Dr. h.c.
 Sci. id.
-1930; from 1904-1964 at the Carnegie Museum Pittsburgh, also at the University of Pittsburgh in various functions 1911-1946; edrtor of the Bryologist 1913-1938; to his friends "?. ?." (*Jenn.*).
+1930; from 1904-1964 at the Carnegie Museum Pittsburgh, also at the University of Pittsburgh in various functions 1911-1946; edrtor of the Bryologist 1913-1938; to his friends "?. ?."
+**Abbreviated name**: *Jenn.*

 #### Herbarium and types